Skip to main content

 disk_encryptionstringRead-only Displays if encryption is enabled on this disk.
 This setting is based on the disk_encryption setting of the Linode. (default: enabled, example: disabled)

 filesystemstringThe disk's format or file system.
 A value of raw indicates no file system, just a raw binary stream.
 A value of swap indicates a Linux swap area.
 The values ext3 or ext4 represent these Linux journaling file systems.
 The value ext2 is the deprecated ext2 Linux file system.
 Finally, initrd indicates the disk is formatted as an uncompressed initial RAM disk. > 📘 > > The ext2 file system doesn't properly support timestamps and will be removed from Linux support in the near future.
 Also, initrd is a legacy format that no longer applies to most use cases.
-As a best practice, use the other supported formats or file systems instead. (example: ext4)
+As a best practice, use the other supported formats or file systems instead. (raw, swap, ext2, ext3, ext4, initrd) (example: ext4)

 labelstringFilterable The name of the disk.
 This is for display purposes only. (example: Debian 9 Disk)